How to Use The Weekly

 The last bit of structure here is a habit tracking tool.
 It's super helpful, but not very flexible.
 You simply enter the habit you are trying to track or encourage on the far left line.
 Put your target number of reps in the target column.
 Then each day you track how you did.
 For example how many pages you read, miles you ran or whether you called your mom.
 At the end of the week, you put your Actual total next to the Target, and subtract your Target from your Actual to get the Net.
 If you ran 6 miles and your target was 5, awesome!
 You exceeded your goal by +1!
 Or if your goal was to call your mom every day and you did it once, then, well, you're still a good child, but your net is negative 6 (you might need to send her a card).

-That's how I use the Week Dominator.
+That's how I use The Weekly.
 Fortunately, the format is flexible enough for you to easily add or subtract your own methods to create the process that is best for you.

 Leave a comment